TedLeRoy/first-ten-seconds-redhat-ubuntu/README.md

 ![First-ten-post-run](https://i.ibb.co/4N5QXww/After-Running-Script.png)

-# first-ten-seconds-centos-ubuntu
+# first-ten-seconds-redhat-ubuntu

-A bash script to help perform initial security hardening steps on a new Rocky Linux 8, CentOS 8, Red Hat 8, or Ubuntu 20.04 server quickly and easily.
+A bash script to help perform initial security hardening steps on a new Rocky Linux 8, Alma Linux 8, Red Hat 8, or Ubuntu 20.04 server quickly and easily.

 ### Background

+Note: I changed the name of this project from first-ten-seconds-centos-ubuntu to first-ten-seconds-redhat-ubuntu to account for the fundamental changes made by Red Hat and the CentOS project, making it CentOS unsuitable for many uses.
+I'm shifting to CentOS alternatives like Rocky Linux and Alma Linux.

-This doesn't "lock down" your server completely, but improves the security posture of a new Red Hat 8, Rocky Linux 8, CentOS 8 or Ubuntu 20.04 server so you can take more time with further improvements if you need to.
+This doesn't "lock down" your server completely, but improves the security posture of a new Red Hat 8, Rocky Linux 8, Alma Linux 8 or Ubuntu 20.04 server so you can take more time with further improvements if you need to.

-Inspired by Jerry Gamblin's blog post: https://jerrygamblin.com/2016/07/13/my-first-10-seconds-on-a-server/ as well as Bryan Kennedy's post: https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers, and DigitalOcean guides, CentOS, Red Hat, and Ubuntu security best practices, and things I like to do myself for new servers.
+Inspired by Jerry Gamblin's blog post: https://jerrygamblin.com/2016/07/13/my-first-10-seconds-on-a-server/ as well as Bryan Kennedy's post: https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers, and DigitalOcean guides, Red Hat, and Ubuntu security best practices, and things I like to do myself for new servers.

-The script will determine if it's being run on a Rocky Linux, CentOS, Red Hat, or Ubuntu server and will run commands appropriate for the OS.
+The script will determine if it's being run on a Rocky Linux, Alma Linux, Red Hat, or Ubuntu server and will run commands appropriate for the OS.

 It is strongly recommended to only run this on clean installs after a non-root user with sudo permission has been set up and key based ssh authentication is configured and tested for that user.